 Leading Kite Course Board Racers Trade Top Spots in Topsy-Turvy Contests

-The world's leading course board riders battled for position in a series of qualifying races that saw the fastest men and women swap the top spots in their respective fleets at the IKA Formula Kite World Championships in southern Italy.
+Hang Loose Beach, Gizzeria—The world’s leading course board riders battled for position in a series of qualifying races that saw the fastest men and women swap the top spots in their respective fleets at the IKA Formula Kite World Championships in southern Italy.

 But Poland’s Blazej Ozog topped the leaderboard overall among 61 men competing in the two “yellow” and “blue” fleets, while reigning course board race world champion Steph Bridge (GBR) shared top spot with Elena Kalinina (RUS) after they scored two bullets and two seconds apiece in the women’s fleet.

-Ozog secured his position at the pinnacle of the men's ranking by virtue of a bullet and consistent seconds and a third in a ideal racing conditions, with flat waters and a Mediterranean thermal breeze that built steadily to about 13kts through the afternoon, gusting to 17kts.
+Ozog’s position at the pinnacle of the men’s ranking by virtue of a bullet and consistent seconds and a third in a ideal racing conditions, with flat waters and a Mediterranean thermal breeze that built steadily to about 13kts through the afternoon, gusting to 17kts.

 While Ozog’s racing was consistently strong, it was a mistake by Florian Trittel (ESP) who had notched up three bullets in the “blue” fleet and would have taken a second had he not been disqualified in his day’s final race for crossing the start line early.

 With another four races for each qualifying fleet set for day two, the young Spaniard should be able to discard that disastrous result which could catapult him back up the standings for day three and four when the men will be seeded into the top “gold” and bottom “silver” fleets, ahead of the final day’s medal races.